 Spanish stem changing verbs O to UE

-This is the 2nd most common stem-changing verbs.
+This is the 2nd most common group.
 Conjugation example:

 |Dormir (to sleep)|